staticLulu/ecommerce-frontend/README.md

 # E-commerce front😎🌻

-Here's e-commerce front, my purpose is i want to impletement a geat e-commerce and understand about flow of e-commerce system, building a beautiful ui.
+Here's e-commerce front, my purpose is i want to implement a great e-commerce and understand about flow of e-commerce system, building a beautiful ui.
 I chosen Next Js and combination with many libraries to build my project, let's view my great achievements.

 ## Features